learningequality/Volibri/README.md

 2. Be able to keep design modifications in sync across the team.
 Our design team has collectively experienced this pain that if one of us updates the design of a shared UI element, all of us have to find the files that uses this shared element and manually update it.

 3. Be able to asynchronously comment on and reply to new designs.
 We used to post designs in our online chat room to get feedbacks.
-But just like design takes inspiration, criticizing design also takes inspiration.
-Since we cannot guarantee to get inspired in time, let's do it asynchronously via Pull Request.
+But it gets pushed up and becomes difficult to access again.
+Sometimes people come up with good comments or replys afterwards.
+It makes alot sense to asynchronously comment and reply via Pull Request.

 **The solution:**

 Terminology: `link-import` means using `Place-Linked-Bitmap` plugin's `Place Bitmap as New Layer` method to create a linkage of the external image file.
-Therefore, whenever the external image files changed, we can use the `Update All Bitmaps` method to update all link-imported images in the Sketch file.
+This means that whenever the external image files changed, we can use the `Update All Bitmaps` method to update all link-imported images in the Sketch file.

 Issue 1 and 3 stated above are addressed by managing the project on github.
 For issue 2, we rely on the Sketch plugin `Place-Linked-Bitmap` to create external linkage between a external image file and mulitple Sketch mockup files.
 If the external image file gets modified, all Sketch mockup files that `link-import` the image file will get updated automatically.
 The external image file can also be created by Sketch.
 Using the `sketch-image-compressor` plugin, we can export Sketch Slices at once to lossless compressed PNG files.

 There is an example how to build a list UI element uisng this approach.

 1. We create 2 Sketch files, `container_element.sketch` and `list_item_element.sketch`.